 The açai berry grows exclusively in the Amazon River delta and in Trinidad and Tobago, so you're not likely to find them fresh anywhere in the United States.
-It's shipped frozen or powdered, and stocked at retailers online or on the shelves of your local health store.
+It's shipped frozen or powdered and stocked at retailers online or on the shelves of your local health store.

 Keep packs of frozen açai in the freezer until ready to use.
-Avoid re-freezing, as this contributes an unpleasant texture and can deplete some of the nutrients.
+Avoid re-freezing, as this contributes to an unpleasant texture and can deplete some of the nutrients.
 Powdered açai will keep for up to a year in an airtight container in a cool, dry place.
 Make sure to check the expiration dates on açai products, as the berry is highly perishable.